 I am proud of my Dad; he is taking this next adventure with a positive outlook, and he is excited.
 His travel confidence is growing, almost a little too much.

-I have mixed emotions with this new independence; I taught them well, proving I know what I am talking about and teaching capabilities.
-But on the other hand, it does cuts down some of my travelings.
+I have mixed emotions with this new independence; I taught them well, proving I know what I am talking about and my teaching capabilities.
+But on the other hand, it does cut down some of my travelings.

 Trip update: August was the original date for this adventure.
 As of 5/16/2020, the experience moved to October.

 We Have Traveled Together